PhamPhiTruong/DotNET-REST-Coffee-Android/README.md

-# Mobile Coffee Store Application - SOAP API
+# Mobile Coffee Store Application - API

 This project is part of the .NET Programming course.
-The aim of this project is to build a SOAP API using the ASP.NET Framework for a Mobile Coffee Store Application (Android).
+The aim of this project is to build a API using the ASP.NET Framework for a Mobile Coffee Store Application (Android).

 The related coffee application project can be found [here](https://github.com/tuan0919/coffee-mobile{:target="_blank"}).